 Time is of the essence in any real estate transaction.
 It is important to adhere to contract deadlines to ensure a smooth closing on your new home.
 The timely deposit of down payment funds ensures that you get your home loan financing and close the deal as stipulated in your sales agreement.
 Because of this, it's important to get your funds in escrow on time.

-Since most people can't buy a home with cash, they need mortgage financing to buy it.
+Most people can't buy a home with cash so they need mortgage financing.
 A lender, such as a bank, credit union or mortgage company, agrees to let you borrow a certain amount of money to pay for the home.
 The down payment is the borrower's cash contribution to the transaction.
-A typical home purchase scenario involves a down payment of 20 percent or more, and a loan equal to 80 percent or less of the sales price.
+A down payment of 20 percent or more is typically required in order to avoid having to invest additional funding in private mortgage insurance.
+With that in mind, a standard mortgage loan will be equal to 80 percent or less of the sales price.
 Together, the loan and down payment total 100 percent of the purchase price.

 The down payment is one of the most important stipulations set forth in the purchase agreement.
 The down payment amount can affect a buyer's chance of getting his offer accepted.
 Typically, the higher the down payment, the stronger the offer, because the buyer demonstrates an ability to pay more and get a better loan.
 Such buyers have more financing options available to them than cash-strapped buyers who can only afford a minimal down payment, or none at all.
 To a seller, a down payment can mean the difference between closing the transaction or having it fall through due to lack of financing.

 The buyer and seller negotiate the down payment needed and write it into the contract.
 Lenders have minimum down payment requirements for their loan programs.
 For example, conventional loans with the best terms and interest rates require at least 20 percent down.
 A contract typically calls for earnest money, or a good faith deposit, placed into escrow within a specified number of days after seller acceptance.
 Earnest money is considered an initial down payment and is used toward meeting the total down payment requirement.
 It's timely deposit into escrow shows the buyer's motivation and level of commitment to buying the home.
-Typically, the full amount of the down payment must be deposited into escrow up until the closing date.
+The full amount of the down payment typically must be deposited into escrow prior to the closing date.